jluna0413/dmac/README.md

 python main.py --prompt "Generate a Python function to sort a list of integers"
 ```

-### Flutter App Usage
+### Web UI Usage

-The Flutter app provides a modern UI for interacting with the DMac system:
+The web UI provides a modern Material Design interface for interacting with the DMac system:

 1. **Login**: Use the provided test accounts or auto-generate a login for testing
    - Admin: admin@dmac.ai (any password works for testing)